openmc-dev/openmc/docs/source/usersguide/input.rst

     The special ``meshlines`` sub-element allows for plotting the boundaries of a tally mesh on top of a plot.
-Only one ``meshlines`` element is allowed per ``plot`` element, and it must contain as attributes or sub-elements a mesh id and a linewidth, as well as an optional color:
+Only one ``meshlines`` element is allowed per ``plot`` element, and it must contain as attributes or sub-elements a mesh type and a linewidth, as well as an optional color:

-    :mesh:
+    :meshtype:
+      The type of the mesh to be plotted.
+Valid options are "tally", "entropy", "ufs", and "cmfd".
+If plotting "tally" meshes, the id of the mesh to plot must be specified with the ``id`` sub-element.

+    :id:
       A single integer id number for the mesh specified on ``tallies.xml`` that should be plotted.
+This element is only required for ``meshtype="tally"``.

     :linewidth:
       A single integer number of pixels of linewidth to specify for the mesh